dscho/pagefind-xkcd-demo/content/comics/2018-10-19-tectonics-game.md

 Ponytail (narrating): You try to keep your climate stable and your biosphere rich.

 Ponytail (narrating): Avoid making large igneous provinces!
-They're the worst.
+They're the *worst*.

 [Cueball holds his hand out in a frameless panel.]